iarsystems/iar-risc-v-gd32v-eval/Examples/accelerometer/README.md

 Next, execute the program by selecting `Debug → Go (F5)`

-Lastly, tilt the board and see the LEDs 1 to 5 to scroll in accordance to the gravitational data.
+Lastly, tilt the board and see the LEDs 1 to 5 scrolling in accordance to the gravitational data.